Da Yoopers: Tourist Trap

 Da Yoopers Tourist Trap features the world's biggest chainsaw, Big Gus, as well as other intentionally gaudy museum items and merchandise.

 Da Yoopers also own and operate a gift shop near Ishpeming called "Da Yoopers Tourist Trap", featuring various Upper Peninsula-themed merchandise.

 Da Yooper's tourist trap not only contains merchandise, but two museums as well.
 The first museum is a mineral museum that contains various minerals found in the Upper Peninsula of Michigan.
 It also has exhibits related to the local mining culture.
 This museum is found inside of Da Yooper's Tourist Trap.
 The other museum is an outdoor museum that is more oriented towards humor.
-It contains such things as a large chainsaw, called Big Gus, a large rifle, called Big Ernie, and Da Two-Holer (a very special outhouse).
-This comical museum has various other displays which tourists are encouraged to see in order to understand the humor of the Yooper culture.
+It contains such things as a large chainsaw called Big Gus, a large rifle called Big Ernie and Da Two-Holer (an outhouse with the seat below another opening with a Yooper dummy).
+This comedic museum has various other displays which tourists are encouraged to see in order to understand the humor of the Yooper culture.